-The New York University Polytechnic School of Engineering offers programs in engineering, applied sciences, technology and research, and is rooted in a 156-year tradition of invention, innovation and entrepreneurship: i2e.
+The New York University Tandon School of Engineering offers programs in engineering, applied sciences, technology and research, and is rooted in a 160-year tradition of invention, innovation, and entrepreneurship.

 Bachelor of Science, Master of Science, Master of Engineering, and Doctor of Philosophy in a wide range of majors and programs.

 87% of faculty members hold PhDs.

 More than 89% of undergraduate students receive job offers within 6 months of graduation.

 Today's graduate earns a mid-career salary of $117,000.

 Since its founding, the NYU School of Engineering has approached technological education with a firm belief in the success of developing students’ skills through practical application.
 Our emphasis on merging classroom and fieldwork is the hallmark of PolyThinking, and gives our students the edge they need to stand out.
 It is also a cornerstone in our i2e educational model: invention, innovation, and entrepreneurship.